Victoria Jackson: Acting and comedy

-Politics
+Political views

-A self-described conservative Christian, Jackson has appeared in productions such as the 2007 Christian comedy concert Thou Shalt Laugh 2: The Deuce as well as a dozen times on Politically Incorrect with Bill Maher as the "token religious conservative".
+A self-described conservative Christian, Jackson has appeared in productions such as the 2007 Christian comedy concert Thou Shalt Laugh 2: The Deuce as well as a dozen times on Politically Incorrect with Bill Maher.
 She has supported the Tea Party movement through appearances at events as well as her website, which was affiliated with the Liberty Alliance.

 In October 2008, she appeared with other celebrities on The O'Reilly Factor in a National Republican Senatorial Committee advertisement poking fun at Al Franken, a fellow Saturday Night Live alumnus then running for the United States Senate from Minnesota.

 Beginning in 2008, Jackson stated that she believed Barack Obama to be a communist.
 In 2015, she claimed that Obama was an "Islamic jihadist" and a member of the Muslim Brotherhood, with members of the organization in his cabinet, and that Obama's support for legal abortion and same-sex marriage showed he was not a Christian.

-In 2011, Jackson criticized the TV show Glee for showing a kiss between two male actors, citing the Bible to justify her criticism.
+In 2011, Jackson criticized the TV show Glee for showing a kiss between two male actors, calling it "sickening" and citing the Bible to justify her criticism.
 When accused of homophobia, Jackson countered that the label was merely a "cute liberal buzzword" and suggested that Glee be replaced with a show promoting celibacy.

 In 2011, Jackson joined the staff of Patriot Update as a writer and video blogger and host of the talk show Politichicks.
 Co-hosts included Ann-Marie Murrell, Jannique Stewart, and Jennie Jones.
 Jackson wrote a satirical song for "Politichicks" titled "Shariah Law", with the song's lyrics claiming, "They [Muslims] like beheadings and pedophile weddings".
 Among her work for Patriot Update was a piece on Occupy Wall Street that was critical of the protesters.

-In 2012, White Hall publishers, part of the Liberty Alliance, released Jackson's autobiography, Is My Bow Too Big?
-How I went from Saturday Night Live to the Tea Party.
+In 2012, White Hall publishers, part of the Liberty Alliance, released Jackson's autobiography Is My Bow Too Big?
+How I Went from Saturday Night Live to the Tea Party.

-In 2012, after Todd Akin's remarks regarding pregnancies resulting from rape, Jackson said, "If I got raped, I would have the baby.
+In 2012, after Todd Akin's remarks regarding pregnancies resulting from rape, Jackson said "If I got raped, I would have the baby.
 And if I didn't want to keep it because I had these horrible nightmares, I would adopt it out.
 But I think that God can turn a bad thing into a good thing, and that if I got raped and a beautiful baby who was innocent was born out of it, that would be a blessing."

 In 2014, Jackson filed a petition as an independent candidate for one of two District 2 seats in Williamson County, Tennessee.
 She received 632 votes, not enough to secure either seat against the incumbent candidates.

+In 2023, Jackson objected to Franklin, Tennessee, holding a gay pride parade.